groupby/elements-view/packages/web-components/@groupby/elements-sayt/README.md

 `gbe-products-sayt` components and acts to show and hide all of these components in response to interactions with the `gbe-search-box` component.

-### Keyboard Navigation and
+### Keyboard Navigation

 When paired with a searchbox (see [Customization](#customization) below), this component is navigable using the arrow keys.
 Pressing the Up and Down arrow keys in the paired searchbox will change the autocomplete selection if `hideAutocomplete` is not enabled.
-When paired with a searchbox, pressing the `Enter` key on an autocomplete term, will update the search term inside the paired searchbox.
+When paired with a searchbox, pressing the `Enter` key on an autocomplete term will update the search term inside the paired searchbox.

 ### Received Events